RandomStuffs22/coreos.github.com/index.markdown

 ./build_image --board=${BOARD} --noenable_rootfs_verification dev
 ```

-After this finishes up it will tell you how to convert the raw bin into
+After this finishes up commands for converting the raw bin into
-a bootable vm.
+a bootable vm will be printed.
+Run the `image\_to\_vm` command.

 ### Booting